177 Huntington Avenue

 What are your research interests?

-My research interest is to investigate different ways that computers can recognize human affective state.
-Particularly, I’m interested in the use of respiration and voice data to detect human’s emotional state, and extract usable knowledge to improve self-awareness.
+My research interest is to investigate different ways that computers can serve human teamwork and collaboration.
+Particularly, I’m interested in the use of AI and machine learning methods to enable conversational agents to detect human’s emotion and understand the natural language to facilitate group interactions.

 In general, “human computer interaction” is a branch of computer science that best fits my personality and interests, and since I started my undergraduate studies in computer engineering, I had a feeling that I’d like to work on projects in which humans are closely involved, and research contains more human-related stuff.
 I have always had the need to feel what I am doing has a clear application in humans’ lives, and now, working on many health-related technologies fulfills my need partially.